melisesilveira/betaLactamase-classification/README.md

 # enzyme-classification
-scripts used to identify and classify beta-lactmases
+scripts used to identify and classify beta-lactamases

 ## Tools